Food Recovery Programs

 The Backyard Harvest Program coordinates volunteers and staff to collect fruit from trees that would otherwise go to waste.
 We harvest citrus, persimmons, pomegranates, stone fruit, and more from private properties,

 as well as from public and commercial orchards and farms.
 The Backyard Harvest Program connects nutritious, local fruit with hunger relief organizations, and provides volunteers with a hands-on opportunity to prevent

 food waste and fight food insecurity.
 We currently harvest in Los Angeles County, Ventura County, and small sections of Santa Barbara County.

 The Farmers Market Recovery Program connects beautiful,seasonal produce from local markets with hunger relief organizations.
 The program prevents quality produce from being wasted and provides a solution to

 farmers who have unsold produce and hunger relief partners a reliable source of fruits and vegetables for their community.
 It also provides volunteers with a hands-on opportunity to prevent food waste,

 fight food insecurity, and get to know their local farmers market vendors.
 We currently glean the following farmers markets across Los Angeles and Ventura counties:

 Wholesale Recovery Program

-- We donate 100% to hundreds of hunger relief organizations across Southern California, ranging from regional food banks to community-based service centers
+Instead, this nutritious surplus is redirected to hundreds of hunger relief organizations across Southern California, ranging from regional food banks to community-based service centers experiencing